-'''

-GC XCreateGC( display, d, valuemask, values);
+GC XCreateGC(display, d, valuemask, values);

-'''

-This argument is the bitwise inclusive OR of zero or more

-of the valid GC component mask bits.
+valuemask Specifies which components in the GC are to be set using the information in the specified values structure.
+This argument is the bitwise inclusive OR of zero or more of the valid GC component mask bits.